Alliance for Health Sciences > The Approach

-We're developing innovative, rigorous curricula that will greatly benefit qualified students.
+We've developed innovative, rigorous curricula that greatly benefits qualified students.

-We're also developing early admission pathways to six highly competitive Rosalind Franklin master's and doctoral programs:
+We have also developed accelerated degree programs to six highly-competitive Rosalind Franklin master's and doctoral programs:

-We're designing these pathways for highly qualified and motivated students who wish to pursue a health career from their freshman year through completion of their professional degree.
-Several of these programs will be available to students who enter DePaul in the fall of 2014.
+These are designed for highly-qualified and motivated students who wish to pursue a health career from their freshman year through completion of their professional degree.

-We will collaborate to deepen each other's academic programs, develop new programs to address emerging needs, and expand student access to clinical sites.
-Students will benefit from top-notch facilities and equipment at both campuses, including DePaul's two new science buildings and Rosalind Franklin's new Morningstar Interprofessional Education Center.
+We collaborate to deepen each other's academic programs, develop new programs to address emerging needs, and expand student access to clinical sites.
+Students benefit from top-notch facilities and equipment at both campuses, including DePaul's two science buildings and Rosalind Franklin's Morningstar Interprofessional Education Center.

-For example, DePaul is seeking the necessary approvals to offer programs on the Rosalind Franklin campus, beginning with the Master's Entry to Nursing Practice, designed for college graduates who want to enter the nursing field.
-Our nursing faculties are discussing ways to expand our graduate nursing programs, clinical locations and interprofessional learning opportunities.
+For example, DePaul offers programs on the Rosalind Franklin campus, beginning with the Master's Entry to Nursing Practice, designed for college graduates who want to enter the nursing field.
+The RN to MS in Nursing Program includes a graduate certificate from Rosalind Franklin.

 The alliance opens up extensive opportunities for faculty collaboration, both within their areas of expertise and across disciplines.
-New courses will be developed, existing courses may be taught on other campuses, and professors from different specialties will co-teach courses.
 For example:

 A natural outgrowth of faculty collaboration is expanded research.
-Our faculty members are tapping each other's expertise and gaining access to technology not available on their own campus.
+Our faculty members tap each other's expertise and gain access to technology not available on their own campus.

-We're creating a joint competitive research fund that will provide seed money for new areas of exploration.
-Those projects will help both institutions secure more external funding.
+We've created a joint competitive research fund that provides seed money for new areas of exploration.
+Those projects help both institutions secure more external funding.

-The result will be a larger pool of projects through which students can engage with faculty members in scientific research.
-DePaul undergraduates in biology already participate in summer research and school-year internships at Rosalind Franklin.
+The result is a larger pool of projects through which students can engage with faculty members in scientific research.